 Where to Stay

-When I was planning my trip I found all kinds of cute cabins on Airbnb, but I waited too long and they were all booked up!
-(Oops.)
-Instead we stayed one night at the cabins at Wild Renfrew.
+In Port Renfrew I recommend the cabins at Wild Renfrew.
 They are right on the pier in Port Renfrew near the pub.
 The cabins have covered patios overlooking the ocean and gas powered fire pits.
 It was great to sit on the patio, listening to the rain on the roof after a long day of exploring.

 - Sooke Potholes Regional Park